IDMNYU/CreativeCoding_FA2019_Bennett_1133A/Final_Deliverables.md

 • Submit any missing exercises to get credit for them.
 Post them to github and email me that they are up.

-• Each repo is named after the assignment and with all of the work, code, documentation, support files, editions.
-Leave the other repository up there if you have multiple ones.
-Just name sure to make a new one if you currently have multiple repository for one assignment

-# All of the above must be submitted by 17:00 Dec 14
+# All of the above must be submitted by 8:00AM Dec 17